x0root/VEM/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the Apache-2.0 license License.
 See `LICENSE.txt` for more information.